topofocus/active-orient/usecase.md

 #### Object Mapping
 Lets create a class, put some content in it and perform basic oo-steps.

 Attributes(Properties) do not have to be formaly declared.
 However it is nessessary to introduce them properly.
-This is done with the »attibutes«-Argument during the initialisation step or via
+This is done with the »attributes«-Argument during the initialisation step or via
 »update«

 ``` ruby